 In it the two are discussing a tweet that Jagger sent out.
 Monckton says “You need to take that tweet down because you are libelling Kennedy Stewart”.
-Apparently it was “the one where you imply that there are campaign workers being paid by labour unions working on our campaign”.
+Apparently it was “the one where you imply that there are campaign workers being paid by labour unions working on our campaign”, which is a statement Kennedy’s campaign says is false.

 The conversation gets a bit testier as the campaign manager refuses to give a direct answer to whether or not the statement is true, then the recording ends after he says he’s “not going to fuck around anymore here” and threatens to “follow up, with a stronger, you know, kind of, uh, approach”.

 According to Jagger, Stewart’s campaign manager called his office late at night, then again the next morning, demanding to speak to him about the offending tweet.
-While maybe he got a fact slightly wrong, the spirit of that tweet seems to be very close to the truth of what’s happening in terms of them getting support from local unions.
+While he maybe got a fact (intentionally?) wrong, the spirit of that tweet seems to be at least somewhat close to the truth of what’s happening in terms of them getting support from local unions.

 Transcript below, in case you’re on transit without headphones: